botdulars/apk/README.md

 >> Input 6 : turn On the green LED ;
 >> Input 7 : test the Servo with a small sweep ;
 >> Input 8 : spin the 2 wheels forward and backwards for a couple of seconds;

+The Car app however is very specific to directions for turning left, going forward, turning right and a reverse call.
+Each of them are invoked by an integer value from the App Inventor, viz., 1, 2, 3 and 4 for respective image clicks.